Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Simulation and Evaluation

 We first evaluate each link separately in isolation by assigning $M=1,\ldots, 5$ memory pairs for each link and running 1000 experiments in each case with the simulation duration set to 1 second.
 Fig.~\ref{fig_2links_eval} shows the number of attempts per second $(A_i)$, the number of generated entanglements per second $(E_i)$ and the success rate $(r_i)$ from these experiments.

 As we can see, given a sufficiently large count rate of detector and frequency of quantum channels, the attempt rate and entanglement rate increase linearly with the number of memory pairs assigned to each link.
 Second, the shorter link not only has a higher attempt rate but also has a much higher success rate.
-Third, although each attempt of the Barrett-Kok protocol can take either 3 or 4 times the link latency \cite{barrettkok2005,wu2021sequence}, we can still reasonably approximate the entanglement rate as a Binomial random variable with the attempt rate and success rate as its parameters.
-Fig.~\ref{fig_link_histogram} shows the histogram of entanglement rates and the probability mass function of the approximated Binomial variables.
+Third, although each attempt of the Barrett-Kok protocol can take either 3 or 6 times the link latency \cite{barrettkok2005,wu2021sequence} due to its double-heralded mechanism, we can still reasonably approximate the entanglement rate as a Binomial RV with the attempt rate and success rate as its parameters.
+Fig.~\ref{fig_link_histogram} shows the histogram of entanglement rates and the probability mass function of the approximated Binomial RVs.